 For these kinds of cases, one wants a cancellation method.
 This is quite similar to divergence, except it releases the resources used by the program.
 As I said earlier, typical operating systems already provide it if the program is separated into processes, and a similar mechanism, separating a program into disjoint heaps, is often used to have the advantage of this method without these issues.

-However, canceling a tangled program is generally a tangled issue that I will leave for tomorrow’s post.
+However, canceling a tangled program is generally a tangled issue that I will leave for a later post.